+There are some great Bible study tools available for you to use.
 I am so thankful that we serve a God who longs to be known.
 Seriously, how amazing is that?
-A bible, notebook, pen, and a surrendered heart are the crucial items needed to spend some quality time with God – however, there are some other helpful, and fun, Bible study tools to help you as you grow in the knowledge of your heavenly Father.
+A Bible, notebook, pen, and a surrendered heart are the crucial items needed to spend some quality time with God – however, there are some other helpful and fun tools for Bible study for growing in the knowledge of your heavenly Father.

-Let’s take a look at some of these great Bible study resources.
-But first…
+Let’s take a look at some of these great Bible study tools and resources.

-Putting it simply, Bible study tools are the resources you use to study the bible.
+Putting it simply, tools for Bible study are the resources you use to study the bible.

 Do you prefer to do things digitally?
 Or, like me, would you rather use paper and pen?

 Do you like pretty things?
-Then you will definitely want some pretty pens and art supplies to illustrate as you study.
+You will definitely want some pretty pens and art supplies to illustrate as you study.

 Do you love in-depth Bible study?
-Perhaps you enjoy understanding historical context and looking at the original Greek and Hebrew.
-Some good commentaries and word study tools are definitely needed in your toolbox.
+Perhaps you enjoy understanding the historical context and looking at the original Greek and Hebrew.
+Some good commentaries and word study tools are needed in your toolbox.

 What You Need for Bible Study

-Here are some of the basic tools you should have to do your own in-depth Bible study.
+Here are some great Bible study tools that you should have to do your own in-depth Bible study.